 Bunkyo City Ward What is Bunkyo City

-Bunkyo-ku is located uptown in the heart of Tokyo.
-It is home to the University of Tokyo, Japan’s highest academic institution, as well as many other famous elite schools, making it literally the “capital of literature.
+Bunkyo-ku is located uptown in the heart of Tokyo, home to the University of Tokyo, Japan’s foremost academic institution, and many other prestigious schools, making it the literary capital of Tokyo.

-In Tokyo, there are some tower blocks where celebrities gather, but Bunkyo-ku, located in the heart of the city, has high land prices and has become an upper-class town where only the truly rich can afford to build houses.
-Many high-income professionals, especially doctors and lawyers, live in Bunkyo-ku.
+In the city, some tower blocks attract celebrities, but Bunkyo-ku, nestled in the centre, boasts high land prices, becoming an upper-class enclave where only the wealthy can afford homes.
+Many high-earning professionals, particularly doctors and lawyers, reside in Bunkyo-ku.

 Bunkyo City Ward History

-The Nezu Amusement Center, which was located near the University of Tokyo, was moved to Fukagawa Suzaki Benten-cho (now Toyo, Koto-ku).
+The Nezu Amusement Center, once near the University of Tokyo, relocated to Fukagawa Suzaki Benten-cho (now Toyo, Koto-ku).

 Bunkyo City Ward Characteristics